-In a digital media strategy, social media monitoring and listening (SMML) is the strategic process of tracking the information environment and extracting key insights about your social media performance as well as the performance of allies and adversaries.
+In a digital media strategy, social media monitoring and listening (SMML) is the strategic process of tracking the information environment and extracting key insights about your social media performance.
+The authority for public affairs to use publicly available information is found in DoDD 3115.18.

 Monitoring vs. Listening

 Social media monitoring is the process of identifying and determining what is being said about a brand, individual or product through different social and online channels.
-It involves tracking and measuring your command, commander, brand mentions and hashtags.
+It involves tracking and measuring your command, your commander and your brand mentions, including hashtags.
 It focuses on individual messages and the mitigation of risk.
-Monitoring is ongoing, consistent and, oftentimes, automated.
+Monitoring is ongoing, consistent and oftentimes automated.
 It's used to track what stakeholders and your audience are saying about your organization and relevant issues or crises when they arise.

 Social media listening is the process of watching specific social media channels, mentions of your brand, competitors and product to learn more about a specific narrative within the information environment.
 The goal is to understand the effect of Public Affairs decisions and actions by taking an active and strategic approach to knowing what and where to listen.
 Listening gives you insight into why people are responding a certain way so you know how to better communicate.

-Monitoring and listening are often used synonymously but there is a distinct difference.
-Monitoring is about tracking the data you need to gain insight into your brand while listening is about analyzing data, verifying or defining your strategy and taking action.
-Monitoring tells you what is being said while listening tells you why it is being said.
-Social media monitoring is reactive while listening is proactive.
+Monitoring and listening are often used synonymously, but there is a distinct difference.
+Monitoring is about tracking the data that you need to gain insight into your brand, while listening is about analyzing data, verifying or defining your strategy and taking action.
+Monitoring tells you what is being said, and listening tells you why it is being said.
+Social media monitoring is reactive, and listening is proactive.
 The two combined are very powerful tools.

 Why Monitor & Listen?

-Effective social media monitoring and listening programs can help you to:
+Your overarching social media strategy is guided by the principles of DoDI 5400.17.
+Effective social media monitoring and listening can help you to:

 - Improve digital communication efforts